 What would you think?
 “Will it be like a head shop?
 What are the salespeople like?
 Will I even know which questions to ask?”

 As a cannabis retailer who has been immersed in the industry, it might be difficult to picture how those with more conservative beliefs perceive marijuana, whether it’s marketed for recreational or medicinal use.

 Potential customers who have never experienced the benefits of cannabis, or Baby Boomers who are interested in reconnecting with cannabis after many decades, are likely aware that modern hybrids, delivery methods and attitudes are vastly different than what they were even 20 years ago.
 Cultural and generational perceptions of cannabis also contribute to the barriers that retailers are working hard to breach when marketing to more mature or conservative demographics.

-Video marketing is a valuable tool for cannabis retailers who want to empower and encourage potential customers, eliminate their misconceptions and give the “cannabis-shy” demographic the confidence to visit their establishments.
+Video marketing is a valuable tool in the cannabis marketing toolbox for cannabis retailers who want to empower and encourage potential customers, eliminate their misconceptions, and give the “cannabis-shy” demographic the confidence to visit their establishments.
 Here’s how to use video as part of your marketing strategy.

 Video Improves SEO Rankings

 Video content is dominating web traffic and driving trends in online marketing for cannabis companies.
 When businesses integrate video and blog content on their websites on a regular basis, search engines recognize the frequent updates.
 When content is shared across multiple platforms and viewers are directed to your page, search engines take notice, and ranking improves.

 This is called content marketing and is one of the best methods to generate more traffic and customers to your website or business.

 In early 2017, the social marketing platform Olapic in collaboration with research specialists Censuswide published a study comparing Millenials’ and Baby-Boomers’ consumption of user-generated content (USG).
 Their findings are astounding.